 The initiative collaborates with national partner groups, as well as state and local organizations, to effect change with Congress, the administration, and the NPS.
 Pew believes policymakers should:

 - Ensure that infrastructure initiatives include provisions to address park maintenance.

-- Dedicated annual federal funding for national park repair needs.
+- Provide dedicated annual federal funding for national park repairs.

-- Policy reforms to ensure that deferred maintenance at NPS sites does not continue to escalate.
+- Enact innovative policy reforms to ensure that deferred maintenance does not escalate.

-- Expanded opportunities for public-private collaboration and donations to address park maintenance.
+- Create more opportunities for public-private collaboration and donations to help restore park infrastructure.

 Our WorkView All

 The National Park Service serves a critical role as caretaker to an array of park sites that document our nation’s history and heritage and showcase America’s natural splendor.
 But many of these places are crumbling, eroding, and outdated, affecting visitors’ access and safety.
 The NPS’ nationwide backlog of repairs was estimated at $11.6 billion as of fiscal year...
 Read More